-If you plan on attending a local community college or university, look at http://www.llu.edu/allied-health/sahp/transfer/index.page, select the school you plan on attending, scroll down to page three, and check the transfer courses at that school.
+If you plan on attending a local community college or university, look at http://www.llu.edu/allied-health/sahp/transfer/index.page, select the school you plan on attending, and check the transfer courses at that school.
 It usually takes a minimum of one year at another college to complete these prerequisites.

 If the State of California determines that your foreign bachelor's degree is acceptable, and you join our program, you would still enter at the junior-year level, and would receive a second bachelor's degree at the end of the senior year.